mika-s/RandomPerson/RandomPersonCli/Readme.md

 ## Introduction

 RandomPersonCli is a CLI tool that uses RandomPersonLib.
-It generates random persons for a given nationality.
+It generates random persons for a given country.

 It can also validate SSNs.